utdata/icj-cli-tools/lectures/git/git-01-git-intro.md

 ## Defining version control

 [Search on google](https://www.google.com/search?q=understanding+git+version+control&oq=understanding+git+version+control) and you'll find a ton of [posts](https://www.atlassian.com/git/tutorials/what-is-version-control), [tutorials](https://www.codecademy.com/learn/learn-git) and [videos](https://www.youtube.com/watch?v=Y9XZQO1n_7c) about Git and version control systems.
-I encourage you to explore some that fit you learning style.
+I encourage you to explore some that fit your learning style.
 We'll just cover enough here to get you going and we'll learn by doing.

 At its most basic, Git allows you to save your work at intervals and it keeps a history of every save point on your computer.
 Once you have something that works, you save it and leave a comment about what you've done.
 You can then go back to that exact point in time if you need to.
 This frees the coder to experiment and make changes that may NOT work, because you know you can always go back.
 It works for any kind of file you want to put under version control.